How To Get Your Hyaluronic Acid Dose Right — Because You Can Actually Overdo It

 Does hyaluronic acid have side effects?

 The most common misconception about hyaluronic acid is that HA equals hydration.
-According to Dr. Hadley King, an NYC dermatologist, hyaluronic acid temporarily hydrates the skin, but it's not a long-term cure all.
+According to Dr. Hadley King, a dermatologist, hyaluronic acid temporarily hydrates the skin, but it's not a long-term cure all.
 Also, there are some instances where HA can actually cause dehydration, which happened to me.

 My aesthetician, a registered nurse at Skinceuticals SkinLab in NYC, explained that when hyaluronic acid is applied liberally to dry or dehydrated skin — me, in NYC with no humidifier, regrettably — it pulls moisture from the from the skin's internal, structural layers.
 "If your skin is dehydrated to begin with, and the air around you is dry, then the product can actually suck water from deeper in the skin," Ava Shamban, M.D., a Beverly Hills-based dermatologist explains to Refinery29.
 While I had good intentions for a quick-hit of hydration with HA, I was missing some key guidance: add water.